David-Development/heimdall/Installation.md

 sudo nano startHeimdall.sh # replace the WIFI_DEVICE_ID with your wifi hotspot device id and set the WIFI_SSID as well as the WIFI_PASSWORD variable accordingly. sh startHeimdall.sh # Test installation (make sure everything starts without error messages)
 ```

+## Open up Webinterface

+The Webinterface will be available on your computer on Port 80.
+You can access it by using http://localhost or http://127.0.0.1 or by using your IP address.

+## Install Android App

+The Android App supports to automatically turn on the screen when a person is detected.
+It'll shut off the screen after some time to save energy.
+You can download the app here: https://github.com/David-Development/heimdall-android.
+After installing the app, click on Settings and Type in your IP Address of your computer.
+After pressing "save", the app should connect to the Backend using MQTT.

+The App was tested on Android 4.0 (Samsung Tablet).
+There might be some issues on newer devices due to some strict energy saving features of Android 7+ (However I didn't run any long term tests yet).